2000aliali/Streaming-Premier-League-Champions-Data/README.md

 <a name="introduction"></a>
 ## Introduction
-This project emphasizes the creation of a real-time dashboard.
-It commences by scripting Premier League Champions data from BBC Sport, followed by data cleaning.
-Subsequently, the data is streamed to Apache Kafka and then to Apache Spark for processing.
-The processed data is streamed to PostgreSQL for storage.
+This project focuses on developing a real-time dashboard.
+It begins with scraping Premier League Champions data from BBC Sport, followed by data cleaning.
+Next, the cleaned data is streamed to Apache Kafka and processed using Apache Spark.
+The processed data is then streamed to PostgreSQL for storage.
 Finally, a robust dashboard is constructed using Streamlit
 <a name="SystemArchitecture"></a>
 ## System Architecture
 ![Screenshot](https://github.com/2000aliali/Streaming-Premier-League-Champions-Data/blob/main/Images/System%20Architecture.png)